Analysis: T.J. Maxx, others look past chaos to e-commerce bonanza

 “Ultimately, what you have to weigh is the cost of putting an item up online against the incremental sales that’ll be generated,” Sadove said.
 “It’s not free.”

 Not everyone wants to let shoppers buy discounted items online.
-Gap Inc (GPS.N), Nike Inc (NKE.N) and VF Corp’s (VFC.N) The North Face are sticking with brick-and-mortar stores for their discount businesses.
+Gap Inc, Nike Inc and VF Corp’s The North Face are sticking with brick-and-mortar stores for their discount businesses.

 Steve Rendle, a VF executive, said it is important not to get shoppers hooked on deals, lest they stop paying full price.

-Ross Stores (ROST.O), a fast growing rival of TJX‘s, told Reuters it has no plans for e-commerce, saying there is still plenty of growth potential for its stores.
+Ross Stores, a fast growing rival of TJX‘s, told Reuters it has no plans for e-commerce, saying there is still plenty of growth potential for its stores.

 But as far as TJX is concerned, CEO Carol Meyrowitz said more than a year ago that “e-commerce is clearly in our future.”